wmmcguire/AlarmClockino/README.md

-#Alarm Clockino
+## AlarmClockino

-A simple alarm clock/timer for the Arduino.
+A simple timer for the Arduino with the Adafruit 7-segment Display.

-#Skills Demonstrated
+# Skills Demonstrated

 • Character Parsing through Serial Input

 • Timer

-#Equipment:
+# Equipment:

 • Arduino Uno